Groups of 2D objects

 Grouping together a larger number of graphical objects and accessing the group as a whole simplifies their handling.
 In particular, the main purpose of a group is to inherit graphical attributes that are shared by all members of the group.

-A group may again contain groups.
+A group can contain groups.

 Consider a group